ably/repository-audit/README.md

 Paste your clipboard contents into 'Key'.

-Enter something logical for 'Title' - e.g.: `repository-audit publish key`
+Enter something logical for 'Title' - for example: `repository-audit publish key`

 #### 3. Install private key